viant/datly/e2e/regression/cases/002_refs/README.md

 The [events.yaml](rule/events.yaml) rule defines an event complex object with:
 - cardinality One
-- hideRefIds flag only on event_type data view thus events object will return both event_type_id field and type object, but type object will only return account object but not account_id field.
+- hideRefIds flag only on event_type data view thus events object will return both event_type_id field and type object, but event_type object will only return account object but not account_id field.

 [events.yaml](rule/events.yaml):